JACoW-org/docs-ECRIS/docs/InvitedOrals/SSsubmission.md

 - **Authors**: It is possible to search for authors (from the JACoW Central Repository) or to enter manually, and then configure the roles:
   ![](img/authors.png)
   Clear instructions on how to enter proposals for speakers are necessary to help the proposers with this job.
-Note for IPAC SPC/SS: IPAC OC/SPC/SAB members **should not normally propose themselves** for oral presentations
+Note for ECRIS SPC/SS: ECRIS OC/SPC/SAB members **should not normally propose themselves** for oral presentations

 - **Comments**: This field is included in the default setup and can be note for any notes from the proposers